Albakatoshy/ML-Practice-and-Labs/README.md

 # 🚀 Machine Learning Practice and Labs

 Welcome to my Machine Learning portfolio!
 This repository serves as a growing collection of my hands-on labs, university assignments, and personal projects.
-It demonstrates my practical experience with various ML algorithms, data preprocessing techniques, and model evaluation metrics using Python and Scikit-Learn.
+It demonstrates my practical experience with various ML algorithms, deep learning architectures, data preprocessing techniques, and model evaluation metrics.

 ---